 Well, funny enough, the solution is the same as the 2 previous solutions above.
 I don’t know about you, but I never see people chatting – in a restaurant, a bar, or on the street, wondering what they will do with their hands.

 Why is that?

 Because they are just having a conversation and letting the hands do what comes naturally.
 In a presentation, if you start with some sort of an open handed gesture, your hands are likely to take on a life of their own.
 Watch the gestures you use in your normal habitat and incorporate them into your presentations.
-This blog here, has some detail on where to put your hands, if there is a time during your conversation when you are not using them.
+This video here, has some detail on where to put your hands, if there is a time during your conversation when you are not using them.

 When you can start having conversations and forget about ‘presenting’ you are much more likely to look and feel like yourself.

 If you want to get some professional presentations coaching, either as an individual or part of our group programmes do give us a shout!